 Abdominoplasty is one of our favorite procedures for significantly reshaping your body.
 We have refined this procedure over the past 25 years and have hundreds of satisfied patients.
 It’s the ideal procedure for simultaneously tightening the skin, repairing the abdominal wall, and removing excess fat from the lower abdomen.

 The No-Drain Technique

 For many years we routinely placed drains following abdominoplasty.
-However, a few years ago we changed our technique, placing progressive tension sutures internally to both better shape the tissues, avoid tension at the incision, and make drain placement unnecessary.
+However, several years ago we changed our technique, placing progressive tension sutures internally to both better shape the tissues, avoid tension at the incision, and make drain placement unnecessary.
 The benefits to our patients have been dramatic.
 Many people who have undergone abdominoplasty in the past said that having a drain was one of the most bothersome aspect of their recovery.
 We now find we are able to do all types of abdominoplasties (described below) without drains.

 Types of Treatments

 Abdominoplasty is not just a single operation.
 Each patient needs to be individually evaluated to determine which type of abdominoplasty would best suit their needs.
 The quality of the skin, the strength of the abdominal wall, the amount of excess fat, and any underlying abnormalities (hernias, previous surgical scars, etc.) all need to be considered in choosing how the abdominoplasty will be performed.

 This involves a shorter scar and less extensive skin and fat removal than a traditional abdominoplasty.
 Through this shorter scar we are still able to tighten the abdominal muscles and remove a modest amount of excess skin and fat, but it is not an operation well suited to those with excessive or poor quality skin.